Thank you for subscribing

 Big Billy Bore Campground - Big Desert

 In the state’s north-west, accessible by 4WD only, this bush camp is a stargazer’s paradise.
 Perfect as a base for 4WD expeditions, the terrain in this area of Victoria is rugged and wild.
+There's also no phone coverage.
 Don’t miss the wildflowers in late winter, and early spring.
+As weather conditions can affect the tracks, check the Department of Energy, Environment and Climate Action (DEECA) website for any warnings before you go.

 More: 8 essential things you need for a safe off-road adventure